 3. Susan Supak interviews ceramic artist Marion Grebow upon the unveiling of the historical tile mural designed and created by Ms. Grebow for the Library.
 Interview recorded 11/15/15 at Albert Wisner Public Library.

-4. Susan Supak interviews scientists Dr. Larry Holmes and Dr. William Makofske upon the Library's fall 2015 commemoration of the centennial of Albert Einstein's General Theory of Relativity.
+4. Susan Supak interviews scientists Dr. Charles Holmes and Dr. William Makofske upon the Library's fall 2015 commemoration of the centennial of Albert Einstein's General Theory of Relativity.
 Interview recorded 12/15/15 at Albert Wisner Public Library.

 5. Susan Supak interviews Warwick archaeologist Brad Phillips upon the opening of Stone Age Warwick, an exhibit of Stone Age artifacts from local collections on display at the Library in February 2016.
 The artifacts provide evidence of habitation of Warwick from the Paleolithic Era forward to the Woodland Period.
 Interview recorded 1/28/16 at Albert Wisner Public Library.

 6. Susan Supak interviews Anthony Speiser upon Mr. Speiser's discussion at the Library of the life and works of landscape artist Jasper Francis Cropsey (1823-1900).
 Cropsey was a renowned member of the Hudson River School, a 19th century movement in American art that emphasized realism in portraying nature.
 He designed, built, lived and worked at his palatial estate Aladdin, in Warwick, NY, before relocating in the mid-1880s to Hastings-on-Hudson, NY.
 A significant part of Cropsey's body of work portrays scenes of Warwick and its surroundings.
 Interview recorded 2/26/2016 at Albert Wisner Public Library.